dzulfiqarfr/24.01_jakpost_charts/20210623_housing/README.md

 To see how home ownership has changed over time, we need to index the data.
 Here, I chose 1999 as the base year.
-Without an index chart, it will be difficult to gauge the downward trend in Indonesian home ownership since variations in the data are small enough.
+Without an index chart, it will be difficult to gauge the downward trend in Indonesian home ownership since changes in the data are small enough.

+I decided to filter out provinces with incomplete observations or have methodological differences.

-We can also highlight the top two and bottom two provinces in terms of change in home ownership and mute other provinces to give more nuance to the chart.
+We can highlight the top two and bottom two provinces in terms of change in home ownership and mute other provinces to give more nuance to the chart.

 As a result, we can see the steepest decline was recorded in Jakarta, followed by Bali.
 Jakarta and Denpasar, the capital of Bali, are very